Mahanadhi (1994 film): Plot

-Krishnaswamy is a widower living with his mother-in-law Saraswathi Ammal, daughter Kaveri and son Bharani in a village near Kumbakonam.
-Dhanush, a con artist from Madras, lusts for Krishna's prosperity and asks him to join his chit fund business.
-Krishna is initially reluctant; however, when a rich friend from abroad visits his house, he too wants to be rich like them.
-Hence he agrees to Dhanush's proposal and arrives at Madras, unaware of Dhanush's tricks.
-When Dhanush swindles the chit fund money, Krishna is implicated and wrongfully convicted.
+Krishnaswamy is a widower living peacefully with his mother-in-law Saraswathi Ammal, daughter Kaveri and son Bharani in a village near Kumbakonam.
+He meets Dhanush, a con artist from Madras, who lusts after Krishna's prosperity and asks him to join his chit fund business.
+Krishna is initially reluctant; however, when a wealthy friend from abroad visits his house, Krishna too wants to be well off like them for his family.
+He agrees to Dhanush's proposal and arrives in Madras.
+When Dhanush swindles him out of the money, Krishna is implicated and wrongfully convicted.

-Krishna finds that even his future father-in-law Panjapakesan is also in jail for the same reason, whose daughter is Yamuna, a nurse.
-He advises Krishna not to be angry if the jailor is cruel, as he might be released sooner if he is submissive in the jail.
-During Krishna's tenure in jail, Yamuna takes care of his family.
-Due to unavoidable situations, his mother-in-law dies, and his children go missing.
-Krishna learns this after coming out from jail suffering unnecessary hardships.
+Krishna befriends Panjapakesan who is in prison for the same reason.
+He advises Krishna not to be angry if the jailer is cruel to them, as he might be released sooner on good behaviour.
+Panjapakesan's daughter is a nurse, and during Krishna's time in jail she takes care of his family.
+Due to unavoidable situations, Saraswathi dies, and after being released from prison, Krishna learns that his children have gone missing.

-Krishna finds his son with street artists and gets him back.
-He later learns that his daughter is in Calcutta, at a red-light district called Sonagachi.
-When Krishna was arrested, Kaveri had attained puberty, and three months later, Saraswathi became sick.
+On a walk with Panjapakesan, Krishna finds Bharani working with a family of street performers and brings him home.
+Bharani lets him know that Kaveri must still be with Dhanush, as he got her a job.
+Krishna later learns that his daughter was sent to Calcutta and is working in Sonagachi, a red-light district.

+Around the time Krishna was arrested, Kaveri had attained puberty, and three months later, Saraswathi became sick.
 Kaveri and Bharani go to Dhanush asking for financial help.
-Dhanush takes them to his higher boss, so that the virgin Kaveri could sleep with him to get money.
+Dhanush takes them to his boss so that Kaveri is sold into prostitution.
 Though the boss provides money to Dhanush for Saraswathi's treatment, he chases out Bharani with his dog and keeps the money for himself.
-It is implied that Kaveri is raped by the boss and is child trafficked, ending up in Sonagachi.
+It is implied that Kaveri was raped by the boss and was trafficked, ending up in Sonagachi.

 Krishna goes to Calcutta with his father-in-law and tracks down his daughter.
-Unable to bear the grief, he grabs her and tries to escape, while the pimps there beat him severely.
-The elder sex-workers/madam make a truce and insist that Krishna take Kaveri, while they would work extra hours to pay the pimps for the loss of Kaveri.
+Unable to bear the grief, he grabs her and tries to escape, while the pimps and the other prostitutes there beat him severely.
+The brothel madam makes a truce and insists that Krishna takes Kaveri away, while the prostitutes would work extra hours to pay the pimps for the loss of Kaveri.

-After returning from Calcutta, Krishna wants to start a new life with Yamuna, but his friend in the police, Muthusamy tells him that Dhanush has planned to jail Krishna further by plotting a murder case against him, he would be arrested the next day.
-Also, Krishna overhears his daughter blabbering in her sleep not to rape her.
-He is heartbroken due to the state of his children, so he decides to curb the root of all sin and grief against Dhanush, and goes to seek revenge.
+After returning from Calcutta, Krishna wants to start a new life with Yamuna, but his friend in the police, Muthusamy tells him that Dhanush has planned to implicate Krishna in a murder case, and he will be arrested the next day.
+Also, Krishna overhears his daughter sleep-talking about all the clients she was made to work for.
+Heartbroken, Krishna decides to curb the root of his grief and goes to seek revenge against Dhanush.